filamentphp/filament/packages/panels/docs/02-getting-started.md

 php artisan make:filament-widget TreatmentsChart --chart
 ```

-When prompted, select "admin" for the location and "line chart" as the chart type.
+When prompted, do not specify a resource, select "admin" for the location and "line chart" as the chart type.

 Open `app/Filament/Widgets/TreatmentsChart.php` and set the `$heading` of the chart to "Treatments".